google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Additional Features of Infrared Thermometer Gun

-Aside from the plethora of heat gun nozzle and accessory choices out there, some models offer additional built-in features.
-Some heat guns boast extended cord lengths for more freedom of movement.
+Aside from the plethora of heat gun nozzles and accessory choices out there, some models offer additional built-in features. ome heat guns boast extended cord lengths for more freedom of movement.

 Once you point and shoot the infrared temperature gun, the measurement comes up in less than 500 milliseconds and holds the reading on the display screen for 15 seconds.